Noxren/IntroductionToFinancialMarket_Project/README.md

 ----------------------------------------------
 (After everyone complete their own AI Agent)

+5. Discuss about what to include and what can be ignored in the final model.
-5. Integrate the Agents and generate a research report.
+6. Integrate the Agents and generate a research report.
-6. Working on the group coursework report.
+7. Working on the group coursework report.
-7. Prepare for the presentation.
+8. Prepare for the presentation.

 ## Basic Structure
 ![alt text](https://github.com/Noxren/IntroductionToFinancialMarket_Project/blob/main/Basic%20Structure.jpg?raw=true)